soominimini/LLM_integrated_robot_dashboard/README.md

 4. Within seconds, the dashboard shows the draft story with inline tags telling the robot when to wave, smile, or look surprised.
 The therapist can edit and approve.
 5. The system illustrates each scene of the story (Google Gemini Flash Image), splits the text into kid-sized pages, and writes a short multiple-choice quiz to check the child's understanding.
 6. The child sits in front of the robot.
 The therapist taps "read story."
 The robot turns its head to follow the child, reads each page out loud, plays the matching gestures and facial expressions, and shows the scene illustration on the dashboard.
 7. At the end, the dashboard presents the comprehension questions.
-The child answers by tapping a button — or by speaking, in which case OpenAI Whisper transcribes their answer.
+The child answers by tapping a button — or by speaking aloud, in which case OpenAI Whisper transcribes the child's spoken answer.

-Other activities follow the same pattern: the therapist authors content with the dashboard, the robot delivers it, and the system listens for the child's response.
+Other activities follow the same pattern: the therapist authors content with the dashboard, the robot delivers it, and the system listens for the **child's** spoken response.
+(The therapist drives the dashboard with mouse and keyboard — the microphone is always listening for the child, not the therapist.)

 ## How it works at a glance